jonas-coded/OpenTTD-on-Raspberry/README.md

 Place this file at a known location with a name like `PI.make` and rember it as **Toolchain File**.

 #### liblzma
 OpenTTD uses the library liblzma for the compression of save games.
 Unless you never want to save or load a game to/from file, you need this library.
 Unfortunately, the library binaries provided in the Debian packages for Raspberry Pi OS Bullseye are not usable to compile OpenTTD.
-Therefore you first need to cross-compile the library from sources.
+Therefore, you first need to cross-compile the library from sources.
 You can download the sources from https://tukaani.org/xz/.
 Extract the archive and get a terminal in the extracted directory.
 Next you need to find out the architecture name of the OS, which depends on the Raspberry Pi model.
 For example, the name for Raspberry OS on Raspberry Pi Model 2/3 is `arm-linux-gnueabihf`.
 Then execute the following commands one by one while replacing the paths to your **Compiler Directory** and **roofs Directory** and the OS/architecture:
 ```
 PATH=<Compiler Directory>/bin:$PATH
 LD_LIBRARY_PATH=<Compiler Directory>/lib:$LD_LIBRARY_PATH